Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experimental details

+\paragraph{Dataset.} We use the publicly available dataset of $0.9$M data-sample with the default train/validation/test split \citep{serviansky2020set2graph,shlomi2020secondary}.
+The input sets consist of 2 to 14 particles, with each particle represented by 10 features.
+The target partitioning indicate the common progenitors and restrict the valid incidence matrices to those with a single incident edge per node.

+\paragraph{Setup.} While Set2Graph is only one instance of an adjacency-based approach, \citep{serviansky2020set2graph} show that it outperforms many popular alternatives: Siamese networks, graph neural networks and a non-learnable geometric-based baseline.
+All adjacency-based approaches incur a prohibitively large memory cost when predicting edges with high connectivity.
+In the case of particle partitioning, Set2Graph resorts to only predicting edges with at most 2 connecting nodes, followed by an additional heuristic to infer the partitions \citep{serviansky2020set2graph}.
+In contrast to that, all the incidence-based approaches do not require the additional post-processing step at the end.

-We simplify the hyperparameter search by choosing the same number $d$ for the vertices $d_{\VRT}$, edges $d_{\EDG}$ and all output dimensions of the affine maps in (\ref{eq:2-layer deepsets}) and (\ref{eq:2-layer mlp}).
-In all runs dedicated to searching $d$, we set the number of total iterations $T_{\text{total}}{=}3$ and backpropagate through all iterations.
+We simplify the hyperparameter search by choosing the same number of hidden dimensions $d$ for the latent vector representations of both the nodes $d_{\VRT}$ and the edges $d_{\EDG}$.
+In all runs dedicated to searching $d$, we set the number of total iterations $T{=}3$ and backpropagate through all iterations.
 We start with $d{=}32$ and double it, until an increase yields no substantial performance gains on the validation set, resulting in $d{=}128$.
-We train all models using the Adam optimizer \citep{kingma2014adam} with a learning rate of $0.0003$ for $400$ epochs and retain the parameters corresponding to the lowest validation loss.
+In our reported runs, we use $T{=}16$ total iterations, $B{=}4$ backprop iterations, $N{=}2$ gradient updates per mini-batch, and a maximum of 10 edges.

 We apply the same $d{=}128$ to both the Slot Attention and Set Transformer baselines.
-Similar to the original version \citep{locatello2020object}, we train Slot Attention with $3$ iterations.
-Attempts with more than $3$ iterations resulted in frequent divergences in the training losses.
+Similar to the original version \citep{locatello2020object}, we train Slot Attention with 3 iterations.
+Attempts with more than 3 iterations resulted in frequent divergences in the training losses.
 We attribute this behavior to the recurrent sinkhorn operation, that acts as a contraction map, forcing all slots to the same vector in the limit.

-Our model has $268162$ trainable parameters, similar to $251906$ for the Slot Attention baseline, but less than $517250$ for Set Transformer and $461289$ for Set2Graph \citep{serviansky2020set2graph}.
+We train all models using the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.0003 for 400 epochs and retain the parameters corresponding to the lowest validation loss.
+All models additionally minimize a soft F1 score \citep{serviansky2020set2graph}.
+Since each particle can only be part of a single partition, we choose the one with the highest incidence probability at test time.
+Our model has 268162 trainable parameters, similar to 251906 for the Slot Attention baseline, but less than 517250 for Set Transformer and 461289 for Set2Graph \citep{serviansky2020set2graph}.
 The total training time is less than 12 hours on a single GTX 1080 Ti and 10 CPU cores.